 The folklore evidence offers a variety of means of keeping oneself safe from fairy visitations.
 The recorded methods are:

 - iron and steel– the supernatural race cannot abide forged metal in any form: the Reverend Kirk expressed it thus- “Iron hinders all the Opperations of those that travell in the Intrigues of these hidden Dominions.”
 In fact, metal is a double protection: the presence of iron items will prevent harm; touching with iron will drive fairies away.
 A scythe placed sharpened edge uppermost in a chimney will repel fairies; pins in the swaddling clothes, scissors hung over, or tongs laid upon, a cradle will prevent the substitution of a changeling (partly because the open blades will create a cross shape- see later); an iron bolt or lock on a door will guard a house, an axe placed under the pillow will protect the sleeper and striking a fairy with iron will result in its instant disappearance.
 In Wales the story of the fairy wife lost by accidentally striking her with the iron bit on a bridle was extremely common; contact with metal in these cases lost a loved one.
-Welsh folklore also records that if iron is thrown at a changeling or at a clinging fairy, the unwelcome presence will instantly be repelled (Rhys pp.23 & 250).
+Welsh folklore also records that if iron is thrown at a changeling or at a clinging fairy, the unwelcome presence will instantly be repelled (Rhys Celtic folklore pp.23 & 250).
 From time to time fairy hills will open and the sound of music will lure humans in; the best protective against never escaping is to place an knife at the exit so that the door cannot close again.
 If a person has been lured into dancing with the fairies in a ring, one way of recovering him or her is a touch with iron.
 Despite this widely attested aversion to ironmongery, it is curious to note that fairies will be found using metal items- John Rhys records them borrowing griddles and pots in Wales and there are regular stories of fairies asking humans to mend their implements.
 For example, a ploughman working in a field at Onehouse, just outside Stowmarket in Suffolk, was approached by a ‘sandy-coloured’ fairy for help mending his ‘peel.’
 This was the long handled flat iron used for removing loaves from an oven.
 The ploughman easily repaired the broken handle and was very soon rewarded with hot cake fresh from the oven.

 - salt and fish– in Popular romances of the West of England, Robert Hunt records an interesting tale from Cornwall of a cow that was favoured by the fairies for its milk.
 When the milkmaid at Bosfrancan farm near St Buryan realised what was happening, she sought advice form a local cunning woman who advised that the pobel vean could not abide the smell of fish or the savour of salt or grease.
 Her recommendation was to rub the cows udders with fish brine to prevent the pisky thieving.
 The advice worked, but the cow pined for her supernatural friends.
-Oddly, as mentioned in an earlier post, fishermen in nearby Newlyn appeased the spriggans with an offering of fish, indicating that the revulsion was not consistent.
+Oddly, as mentioned in my earlier post on offerings to fairies, fishermen in nearby Newlyn appeased the spriggans with an offering of fish, indicating that the revulsion was not consistent.
 In Wales it was said that one means of driving off a changeling was to place salt on a shovel, make the sign of a cross in it and then to heat it over the fire (Rhys p.103);

 - turning clothes– a consistently deployed protection was to ‘turn your coat’, to turn a garment inside out as a way of defending oneself from fairy tricks.
 Two Cornish examples from Hunt illustrate the effectiveness of the remedy.
 A Mr Tresillian, returning late at night from Penzance to his home in St Levan, came upon the piskies dancing in their rings.
 He felt compelled to join them, at which point they swarmed upon him, stinging like bees.
 He retained enough presence of mind to turn his glove inside out and threw it at them, which instantly caused the throng to disappear.
 Secondly, an old widow living at Chy-an-wheal, above Carbis Bay, found that her home was favoured by the thievish spriggans of nearby Trencrom Hill.
 They resorted to her cottage to divide up their plunder and rewarded her tolerance of this by leaving her a coin after each visit.
 She hatched a plan to get more from them and, one night, secretly turned her shift inside out whilst the spriggans were present.
 This enabled her to seize a gold cup from them.
 The widow became a wealthy woman as a result, but she could never wear that shift again because, if she did, she suffered agonies.